How to Scrape Yelp Data Using Python

 Founded in 2004, more than 15 years ago, Yelp is a popular American website (also an app) for customer reviews.
-Local businesses such as service centers, or restaurants, or pizza delivery shops are all listed on Yelp’s app.
+Local businesses such as service centres, food businesses are all listed on Yelp’s app.
 It also allows companies to buy advertising space on their website to reach more customers.
-Businesses also have options to respond to comments made by customers, both publicly and privately.
-One thing to note is that only businesses with a 3 star or higher rating are allowed to advertise on their website.
-No wonder, with all these features Yelp has become an important website and hub for both individuals and companies.
-Businesses can Scrape Yelp data, to understand how their competitors are doing, or how the shops in a specific road are faring, and more.
+Businesses have options to respond to comments made by customers, both publicly and privately.
+One can scrape Yelp data, to understand how their competitors are doing, or how the shops on a specific road are faring, and more.

 We will be using our web scraper today to extract data from restaurants (mainly) that are listed on Yelp.

 Where is The Code to Scrape Yelp Data?

 You will be needing Python3.7 or higher on your system along with the BeautifulSoup library so that you can run this code.
 Having an IDE or a text editor like Atom is imperative for you to be able to edit the code, make changes to it, and run it.

 Jumping right into the code, we start with the usual— getting the imports that we need and the few lines needed for ignoring SSL certificate errors.
 Then we will be taking a Yelp business URL as input.
 For testing, we used the URL shown below.